 - Fraud or misuse ;

-You can apply online at GOV.UK: Apply for or renew a blue badge .
+To apply, visit: Apply for or renew a blue badge (Gov.uk).

-When applying, it is useful to have your:
+When applying, it will be useful to have to hand your:

 - National Insurance number;

 - Vehicle Registration number (if applicable);

 You may qualify automatically if you meet one of the following criteria: